 Every year on the 8th of March people around the world celebrate International Women’s Day (IWD) – but what exactly is it?

 International Women’s Day is a global day celebrating the social, economic, cultural and political achievements of women and gender diverse folk.
 It is an opportunity for feminists to come together and make a clarion call for gender equality.
 According to the IWDA, It is a day embracing “intersections of faith, race, ethnicity, gender or sexual identity, or disability”.

 In some countries like Afghanistan, Vietnam and Russia, IWD is an official holiday where men honour the women in their lives by giving gifts, while in others there is more focus on taking feminist action.
 There is a different theme every year, and the theme for 2023 is ‘Cracking the Code: Innovation for a gender equal future’.

 Conversations around International Women’s Day can alienate some who deserve to have their voices heard on this day, particularly First Nations women, Women of Colour and LGBTQIA+ folk.
 In light of this, it is important to uplift culturally diverse and marginalised women, and to clarify that IWD invites all women (cis or trans), as well as gender non-conforming folk aligned with feminist concerns such as misogyny, patriarchal violence and inequality to get involved.
 By embracing intersectionality, we can celebrate a more inclusive IWD.

 So what’s the history behind March 8th?

-This article was originally written by Rosie co-creator Georgie Proud in 2015.
-It has been updated and re-published by Maddy Crehan for this year’s International Women’s Day.
+This article was originally written by Rosie co-creator Georgie Proud in 2015, updated by Maddy Crehan in 2018, and updated by Maki Morita in 2023.